-Specializing in an area is another excellent way to advance your career.
+Specializing in an area of nursing is another excellent way to advance your career.

 It’s easy to transition into different areas of healthcare as an LPN.
 If you find that you’re passionate about a specific part of your job, or see better growth opportunities in particular specializations, getting a certification in that area is a good idea.

 There are several specialty LPN certifications, some of which include:

 - Rehabilitative and Gerontology LPN

 How Can I Transition From an LPN To an RN?

 You can transition from an LPN to an RN by enrolling in either an LPN-to-ADN program or an LPN-to-BSN program.
 While both the programs will help you build on existing knowledge, both offer benefits and disadvantages that you will need to gauge.

 The cost of these programs varies hugely depending on the school you attend.
 In any case, scholarships and grants can reduce the burden.